dom126133/meteoch/README.md

 # Topo

-All the calculation are tacken from swisstopo https://www.swisstopo.admin.ch/en/transformation-calculation-services
+All the calculation are taken from swisstopo https://www.swisstopo.admin.ch/en/transformation-calculation-services or https://www.swisstopo.admin.ch/en/coordinates-conversion-navref

+# Unitest

+- Install pytest with poetry
+- In the test directory enter pytest